Allen-Wrench/CreativeWorldSave/README.md

 Let me know via a github issue if you run into any problems, and dont forget to include the log!

-### Jan 2024 Update:
+### Usage Directions:
-*Replaced chat command with a simple popup window.
 To save the current world, open the players screen (F3) and click the Profile button.
-It should display an input box where you can enter the filename for the save.*
+A new save will be created with the same name as the server you are connected to.